 Today the Normandy beaches bristle with people on holiday - those who come to remember, and those who come to play.
 Children laugh and chase the waves and build sand castles.
 Tourists stand in silence, wipe tears, take pictures.
 This is as it should be.

-Sixty-five years ago, 155,000 American, British Commonwealth, and Free French troops landed in the biggest amphibious operation in history, along with free people from many other occupied nations.
-On Saturday, take a moment and remember those who risked their lives, who gave their lives so we can live in freedom.
+Sixty-seven years ago, 155,000 American, British Commonwealth, and Free French troops landed in the biggest amphibious operation in history, along with free people from many other occupied nations.
+Take a moment today and remember those who risked their lives, who gave their lives so we can live in freedom.